Skip to main content

 • put an ice pack (or a bag of frozen peas) in a towel and place it on your finger for up to 20 minutes every 2 to 3 hours

-• stop or cut down activities that are causing the pain – for example, typing, using vibrating tools for work, or playing an instrument
+• avoid activities that cause the pain - for example, typing, using vibrating tools for work, or playing an instrument

-• strap the painful finger to another finger next to it – put a small piece of cotton wool or gauze between the 2 fingers and use tape to loosely strap them together
+• strap the sore finger to a finger next to it - put a small piece of cotton wool or gauze between the 2 fingers and use tape to loosely strap them together

-• think about using gadgets or tools to make difficult or painful tasks easier – for example, to open jars or chop vegetables
+• use gadgets or tools that make difficult or painful tasks easier - for example, to open jars or chop vegetables

 Don't